DanielSmith/danielsmith/interview.md

 ----

-## So, you've been working with AWS lately?
+## So, you've been working with AWS lately...
 Do you want to be DevOps person?

-Nope!
+Not a goal!
 There is so much more to the Cloud than the operations side.

 To be clear, I like the simplicity of dropping a folder on Netlify, and having it take care of so much for me.

 However, I like AWS from a project standpoint - gluing together a bunch of services.
 I am not looking to be a networking/operations guru.
 I was a sysadmin, long ago, for Industrial Light & Magic (Lucasfilm), so I do have a little insight.

 My recent project used Lambda functions (Node.js) to concatenate mp3/mp4 media sources (of tech interviews), and produce clip highlights (driven from a JSON file of inputs and outputs).
 It used API Gateway, S3, EFS, SNS, and DynamoDB.
 I used layers to run ffmpeg.
-Learned a lot, and am nowstudying for an AWS Certificate.
+Learned a lot, and am now studying for an AWS Certificate.

 ----